Rifat0001/mechanical_keyboard_client/README.md

 ### Usage

-1. Navigate through the application to explore different features like product listings, search functionality, and more.
+1. Product can be search by name and brand , filter function also added from backend
-2. You can manage the state using Redux, and data fetching is handled by RTK Query.
+2. State is managaed Redux, and data fetching is handled by RTK Query.
-3. For styling use Tailwind CSS and DaisyUI to create responsive and modern UI components.
+3. Tailwind CSS and DaisyUI is used to create responsive and modern UI components.

 ### Features

-- Product Listings: Displays all products with search and filter functionalities.
+- Product Listings: Displays all products with search and filter functions.
-- Sorting: Sort products by price and other criteria.
+- Sorting: Can sort from price high to low and the newest product will be display first.
-- Cart Management: Add, remove, and update product quantities in the cart.
+- Cart Management: Add, remove, and update product quantities in the cart page.
 - Checkout: Collect user information and process orders.
 - Responsive Design: Built with Tailwind CSS and DaisyUI.